Create Your Schedule

-- Select the subject for the class you want to schedule.
-For instance, if you're interested in a French class, you'd select French.
+- Select the subject for the course you want to schedule.
+For instance, if you're interested in a French course, you'd select French.

 As you create your schedule, be sure to jot down the following information.
 You'll need it when it comes time to register: